Chasing the Light: Sunset Hikes in Sedona

 Some popular daytime options include:

-- West Fork Trail.
+• West Fork Trail.
 This shaded creekside trail is especially stunning in the fall and offers a peaceful experience among canyon walls and towering trees.

-- Bear Mountain.
+• Bear Mountain.
 A steep, strenuous climb that rewards hikers with some of the most expansive views in the region.

-- Brins Mesa.
+• Brins Mesa.
 A moderate trail that blends forested paths and sweeping red rock views, just minutes from town.

-lodge-based hiking trips provide a comfortable way to spend more time outdoors while returning to a warm bed each night.
+For those who want to explore multiple trails without worrying about where to stay or what to pack, our lodge-based hiking trips provide a comfortable way to spend more time outdoors while returning to a warm bed each night.

 When to Go

 Sedona is a year-round destination, but spring and fall are ideal for hiking.
-In the summer months, early morning and evening hikes are best to avoid high temperatures.
+In the summer months, early morning and Sedona sunset hikes are best to avoid high temperatures.
 Winter brings colder mornings and the occasional dusting of snow on the red rocks, which adds something truly special to the landscape.

 A Quiet Moment in the Desert